 Photography by Brian Moody

-In 1999, Denise Green, 48, an installation artist, and her husband, Bill, discovered that their son, William – who had been treated at Liverpool’s Alder Hey Children’s Hospital in 1992, and who later died – was one of hundreds of children whose organs were removed, without consent, for research purposes.
+In 1999, Denise Green and her husband Bill discovered that their son William was one of hundreds of children whose organs were removed without consent for research purposes.
+William had been treated at Liverpool’s Alder Hey Children’s Hospital in 1992, and later died.
 As parents prepared for multiple burials, the Health Secretary Alan Milburn described what happened at Alder Hey as “unforgivable”.

 William died in 1992 aged 18 months following an operation to correct a non life-threatening heart condition.
 To put him to sleep they asked me to help get the gas mark on.
 He was kicking and screaming, his fists were flying.
 “Mummy no, no,” he kept crying.
 In the end the doctors saw how upset I was and pulled me out.
 I still feel terrible that I wasn’t there for him.
 He must have put up such a fight.

 After the operation there were complications and William went into cardiac arrest.
 “I’m very sorry, your son’s body has gone into shock,” said the consultant, holding my hand.
 I went into another room to ring my sister.
 She was asking me what had happened when the whole team of doctors came into the room, quietly, one by one.
 “He’s dead,” I said.